TimotheeMickus/mf-correl/README.md

-# mf-correl
+# What Meaning-Form Correlation Has to Compose With
-Repository for the paper ["What Meaning-Form Correlation Has to Compose With"](nowhere.org).
+This is the repository for the [COLING 2020](https://coling2020.org/) paper ["What Meaning-Form Correlation Has to Compose With"](nowhere.org/place-holder).

 Much assembly required.
 This repository is a hot mess of monkeypatches held together by off-brand brown tape.

-## Install, external dependencies, aknowledgments
+## Install, external dependencies, acknowledgments

 Most dependencies are covered in the `pip.requirements.txt` file.
 You might need to install the spacy model for English: `python3 -m spacy download en_core_web_sm`.
 You will also need to download NLTK-Wordnet: `python3 -c "import nltk; nltk.download('wordnet')"`.